Generalized Type II Fusion of Cluster States: Generalized Type-II Fusion and the Final States

+Any unitary matrix $U$ can be realized \cite{CreatingU0,CreatingU1,CreatingU2} by using beam splitters and phase shifters, that act as a general $2\times 2$ unitary matrices on two channels.

+\begin{remark} In general, $U$ can be $4$ on $n\geq 4$ isometry --- which is equivalent to adding $n-4$ vacuum ancilla qubits to the two incoming photons and then doing $n\times n$ unitary.
+In this work we assume no such vacuum ancilla qubits. \end{remark}

-As in the previous section, we express (\ref{C_1*C_2}) terms of $c^\dag$ and $d^\dag$ creation operators using the matrix elements of $U$ and measure $(c,d)$.
+As in the previous section, we express (\ref{C_1*C_2}) in terms of $c^\dag$ and $d^\dag$ creation operators using the matrix elements of $U$ and measure $(c,d)$.
 We get the final cluster state written in terms of of $f_1, f_2, f_3, f_4$ as:

-for some $A,B,C,D$ coefficients.
-In the language of cluster state construction, we assume that the logical qubit $L$ is composed of physical qubits $a$ and $e$ and is part of a one-dimensional cluster, while qubit $b$ belongs to a second cluster, then we operate on the state (\ref{Cluster state before measuring a,b}) with the fusion operator (up to normalization):
+for some $A,B,C,D$ coefficients that depend on the elements of $U$ and the results of the measurements of $(c,d)$ (see (\ref{The coefficients of the wave function}) and remark \ref{Remark: ABCD coeffients} for the calculation of these coefficients).
+In the language of cluster state construction, we assume that the logical qubit $L$ is composed of physical qubits $a$ and $e$ and is part of a one-dimensional cluster, while qubit $b$ belongs to a second cluster.
+Then we operate on the state (\ref{Cluster state before measuring a,b}) with the fusion operator (up to normalization):

 This yields a state: